Bucks County Burglary and Robbery Lawyer

 One of the more significant defenses in Trespass and Burglary cases is Intent.
 Clients who are permitted by others (friends, girlfriends, relatives, etc) to enter a property, or clients who are granted apparent authority to enter a property often do not have the intent to commit a crime at the time of entering.
 An aggressive defense begins with establishing the authority to be present in a Trespass or Burglary case.

 Theft by force, however slight, is considered robbery.
 This could include mugging, purse snatching and pickpocketing.
-If the crimes is committed with a firearm or other deadly weapon, uses extreme force, or causes serious bodily harm, it is considered a class one or class two felony.
+If the crimes is committed with a deadly weapon, uses extreme force, or causes serious bodily harm, it is considered a class one or class two felony.
 The most important part of any robbery defense is identification.
 Can the police or witnesses identify the defendant as the actor?

 Robbery charges are often accompanies by conspiracy charges.
 If you were actively involved as a getaway driver or lookout, you could face charges as well.